Strat-O-Matic: Influence

-Strat-O-Matic games are generally recognized as very influential; they have been played by a wide variety of sports fans, including professional athletes themselves.
+Strat-O-Matic games have been played by a wide variety of sports fans, including professional athletes themselves.
 Former major leaguer Doug Glanville is an avid Strat-O-Matic player and advocate of the company, and his ex-teammate and noted gamer Curt Schilling also plays.
 Former New York Mets teammates Keith Hernandez and Lenny Dykstra also have proclaimed their devotion.
 After homering in the ninth inning of Game 3 of the 1986 National League Championship Series, Dykstra said that the last time he had done such a thing was when he played Strat-O-Matic against his brother.

 Broadcaster Bob Costas often played Strat-O-Matic in his youth, and credits the game with teaching him about baseball, for instance the importance of on-base percentage and slugging percentage.
 Author Buzz Bissinger says that "Strat-O-Matic changed my life."

 The EMSBL (East Meadow Strat-O-Matic Baseball League), founded in 1972, is believed to be the oldest continuously playing fantasy sports league in the world.
-The league's 2022 season marked the league's 51st consecutive year of play.
+The league's 2025 season marked the league's 54th consecutive year of play.
 Based in East Meadow, N.Y., the league was founded by its first commissioner, Jim Drucker, who later became the commissioner of the Continental Basketball Association (1978–86) and Arena Football League (1994–96).

+It was an influence on CompuBox creator and CEO Bob Canobbio.

 Games of Strat-O-Matic were shown being played in the Spike Lee film Crooklyn.

 Computer sports game designers and producers such as Trip Hawkins and Richard Hilleman have been lifelong Strat-O-Matic players, indirectly influencing the development of rival computer baseball simulation games.
 In the book Magic the Gathering: The Pocket Players' Guide, it was mentioned that Strat-O-Matic was a strong influence in the game design work of Richard Garfield.